vignettes/IntroTVGEV.Rmd

 indeed implies the existence of the

-is used by most model fitting functions requiring a formula in the
+This convention is used by most model fitting functions requiring a

 By inspecting the content of the object or by reading the help, we can find the estimated values of the parameters